gesellc/flash-mob-programming/README.md

 # Flash Mob Programming - Trust First

-A mob programming format aimed towards creating trust quickly and exploring both the joy and challenge of collaboratively pushing for performance.
+A mob programming format aimed towards creating trust quickly and exploring both the joy and challenge of pushing for performance as a team.

 We do this by coming together applying very strict rules for a short time.
 If these rules do their job, they create structure and space to actively listen, practice empathy and getting to know each other.
 Having acted out this explicit marker of trust we then free ourselves from these rules, iterating and improving as a team, enjoying the ride in pursuit of flow.

 The participants collaboratively self-guide the exercise in search of the best learning opportunities for their group at that time.

-The format is intended to fit into a very short time box (90 minutes), allow for remote "FlashMobs" and - over time, through experience and improvements of this text - make facilitation as easy as possible.
+The format is intended to fit into a very short time box (90 minutes), allow for remote "FlashMobs" and - over time, through experience and improvements to this text - make facilitation as easy as possible.

 # Guiding Questions